-For many people, the fall and winter season is a time for gathering together and celebrating holiday cheer, but for some folks it can be a time of deep sadness and depression.
-Statistically, more people become depressed during the winter months but it can certainly happen at any time of the year.
+Statistically, more people become depressed during the winter months but, it can certainly happen at any time of the year.

-Recent studies show that antidepressants such as Prozac, Paxil and Lexapro are now the third most widely prescribed group of drugs in the United States.
+Studies show that antidepressants such as Prozac, Paxil and Lexapro are the third most widely prescribed group of drugs in the United States.

 What the heck is going on here?